SoryRawyer/concurrency-notes/concurrency.md

 * a language construct that will (sometimes) map these units to actual OS threads

 **Do green threads minimize the cost of context switching by reusing OS threads?
 Do green threads even reuse OS threads?**
+I'm assuming it varies by langauge.
+Go: I think it reuses OS threads, based on reading about it's scheduler. [citation needed]

+**What does it mean that a thread shares an address space with its parent process?**

+**is it appropriate to think of the actor model as greenthreads + built-in communication constructs?**
+I'm not sure there's much benefit to thinking about the actor mondel in terms of green threads (or is there??)